Kronenberg, Netherlands

-Kronenberg is a village in southeastern Netherlands.
+Kronenberg (De Kroeënenberg) is a village in southeastern Netherlands.
 It is located in the municipality of Horst aan de Maas, Limburg, about 13 km northwest of Venlo.
+It used to be part of the former municipality Sevenum, with Evertsoord.

 In 1932, a parish was established in Kronenberg.
+A large part of the amusement park Toverland is located on Kronenberg's territory, as well as Peelbergen Equestrian Centre.